 - Towels: Use a separate towel for your face, changed every 2–3 days

-This habit reduces bacterial buildup and keeps your skin cleaner and healthier.
+This habit helps minimize impurities and keeps your skin feeling fresh and comfortable.

 Stay Hydrated from the Inside Out